-Governance for firm-wide IRR is defined in the IRR Management Policy which is approved by DRPC.
+Governance for Firm-wide IRR is defined in the IRR Management Policy which is approved by DRPC.
 The CIO, Treasury and Other Corporate Risk Committee ("CTC RC") is the governing committee with respect to IRRBB.

-- Reviews the IRR Management policy; - Reviews the IRR profile of the firm and compliance with IRR limits; and - Reviews significant changes to IRR models and/or model assumptions.
+- Reviews the IRR Management policy; - Reviews the IRR profile of the Firm and compliance with IRR limits; - Provides governance on legal entity related exposures; and - Reviews significant changes to IRR models and/or model assumptions.

-In addition to CTC RC, IRR exposures and significant model and/or model assumptions changes are reviewed by the Asset and Liability Committee ("ALCO").
+IRR exposures, significant models and/or assumptions including the changes are reviewed by ALCO.
 The ALCO provides a framework for overseeing the IRR of LOBs, foreign jurisdictions and key legal entities to appropriate LOB ALCOs, Country ALCOs and other local governance bodies.
+In addition, oversight of structural interest rate risk is managed through IRR Management, a dedicated risk function reporting to the CTC CRO.